roemmele/narrative-prediction/lm-generation/README.md

 model = create_model(save_filepath='example_model', use_features=False, use_pos=False, min_freq=5,
                     generalize_ents=False, batch_size=25, n_timesteps=15, n_hidden_layers=2,
                     n_embedding_nodes=300, n_hidden_nodes=500, n_pos_nodes=100, n_feature_nodes=100)
-train_model(train_seqs='example_stories.csv', model, n_epochs=10)
+train_model(train_seqs='example_stories.txt', model, n_epochs=10)
 ```
 ## Generating
 Generation works by taking an initial sequence (context) and producing one or more sequences intended to follow it in the text.
 To use a trained model to perform this task for a given set of context sequences, you can run generate_sequences.py.
-The --context_seqs parameter should be the path to a text file with one sequence per line (same format as the train sequences file), as can be seen in the example_contexts.csv file included here.
+The --context_seqs parameter should be the path to a text file with one sequence per line (same format as the train sequences file), as can be seen in the example_contexts.txt file included here.
 You'll also need to supply --model_filepath, the folder where the trained model files were saved, as well as --save_filepath, the .csv filepath where the generated sequences will be saved.
 In the case that multiple sequences per context are generated, they will be comma-separated on a single line such that each line of generated sequences corresponds to the position their context sequence appears in the file.

+We trained a model on approximately 8,000 books in the Toronto BookCorpus dataset.
+This is the model that is currently demoed in Creative Help.
+You can download this model [here](https://drive.google.com/file/d/1nnaBzAoAJnFXXwHMVNyADMtiRr8UcAAB/view?usp=sharing) and use it in place of the example model included here.

 ```
 python generate_sequences.py [-h] --context_seqs CONTEXT_SEQS --model_filepath